How To Water Your Garden To Get The Best Results

 If you are a container gardener, then you will want to adjust things a bit when watering plants that are in pots.

-Too much water and you can drown the roots risking root rot, water too little and you risk the plant drying out.
+Too much water and you can drown the roots, risking root rot, water too little, and you risk the plant drying out.

-watering a plant in a pot
+a hose watering a pepper plant growing in a container

 The trick to watering plants in pots is to do a little and more often.
 That means you are going to be watering your plants at least once if not twice a day.
 The time you water will still be the same as the tips I gave above but the amount will all depend on the age of the plant and the size of the pot.